ObjectDB Database Search

 JPA Lifecycle Events

-Callback methods are user defined methods that are attached to entity lifecycle events and are invoked automatically by JPA when these events occur.
-Internal Callback Methods Internal callback ... methods for any subset or combination of lifecycle events but no more than one callback method
+Callback methods are user-defined methods that are attached to entity lifecycle events .
+JPA invokes these methods automatically when the corresponding events occur.
+Internal callback methods ... combination of lifecycle events , but it can have only one callback method for each event

 Entity listener - event instead of object